DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 However, the long and complex process of primary research means that publication or open-sourcing can take a long time.
 Furthermore, the researchers depend on recognition of their work and are unlikely to publish intermediate results.

+# Metadata
-It is understandable then that nations who might be more interested in privately succeeding will be interested in stealing any information available.
+It is understandable that nations who might be more interested in privately succeeding will be interested in stealing any information available.
 Or more likely, this could be seen from private companies that are willing to steal intellectual property (IP).
 For example, for a specific pathogen like SARS-CoV-2 just knowing what amino acid residues your compeditor is most interested in can give you immediate insight that might have taken months to produce.
 Research project datasets tend to start out broad and move linearly towards a final result.
 If the actual documentation and code can be read then these critical results will be obvious.
 However, even just metadata like filenames can provide the key information.